moritz-h/satisfactory-lightcontrol/README.md

 ## Building

-This mod can be build by adding it as a plugin to the [SatisfactoryModLoader](https://github.com/satisfactorymodding/SatisfactoryModLoader).
+This mod can be built by adding it as a plugin to the [SatisfactoryModLoader](https://github.com/satisfactorymodding/SatisfactoryModLoader).
 More details are available in the [modding documentation](https://docs.ficsit.app/satisfactory-modding/latest/index.html).

 ## Usage